in conversation with: MELITA VANGELATOU

 ...when I am not actually taking pictures there are still so many things around photography that I like doing.
 I read and look at photography and art books, I visit exhibitions and museums and also make photography books, both family and travel.

 I always liked sports and was a maniac tennis player.
 I have for some reason lost interest in tennis, but I now scuba dive, swim and bike wherever I have to go, always with my Jack Russell Zippy.
 This is my major form of exercise because in the countries where I live I can do it all year round.

 My family and extended family are very important to me and I love spending time with them."

 Thank you Melita!

 All photos © Melita Vangelatou

-You can also read a pictorial story by Melita about Casablanca right here in the Pictorial Mag.
+You can also read a pictorial story by Melita about Casablanca right here on the website.